Decision Points

 Compare the top material options before you build the line

-There is no single "best" material for all midweight socks.
-The better question is which material wins for the specific sport, consumer expectation, and price architecture you need to hit.
+There is no single material answer for all midweight socks.
+The better question is which material fits the specific sport, consumer expectation, and price architecture you need to hit.

 Merino wool blend